gregbkr/kubernetes-ansible-logging-monitoring/README.md

 - prometheus.satoshi.tech --> lb_node_ip
 - grafana2.satoshi.tech --> lb_node_ip

-Based on which name you use to access the lb node, traefik will forward the the right k8s service.
+Based on which name you use to access the lb_node, traefik will forward to the right k8s service.

 Now you need to edit the configuration: